headless-axolotl/dungen/documentation/testing.md

 ### Manual testing

 Using the visualisation tools more extreme configuration values were tested.
+In addition, more of the significant bugs were easier to detect visually using the GUI application.